Arabic words and the Roman

 dialects written in non-Roman scripts.
 The table relating to

-Arabic may be viewed in PDF format at the following sites:
+Arabic may be viewed here

 Alternatively, a complete set of

-the tables may be
+the tables can be

 purchased from amazon.com